 Sleepover is synonymous with camping for most kids.
 Even if you want to keep it indoors, you can still have a fun camping party.

-- Send out these beautiful party invites.
+- Send out beautiful party invites.
 Don’t forget to mention whether you will provide slumber party tents or sleeping bags or they need to bring their own.

 - Decorate the party area with a jungle backdrop and a cardboard fire centerpiece to give it a camping feel.